 6. Interest Rate and Yield Spread to Market

 Note buyers purchase yield, not face value.
-When your note carries a rate below what buyers can achieve elsewhere in private lending markets, they discount the purchase price to close that yield gap.
+When your note carries a rate below what buyers achieve elsewhere in private lending markets, they discount the purchase price to close that yield gap.

 - A note rate 200+ basis points below current market rates requires significant price discounting to attract buyers